Oedemera nobilis: Morphology

-The male of Oedemera nobilis, as in most Oedemera species, possesses the hind femora very swollen, whereas in female the femora are thin; the elytra are strongly narrowed towards the apexes, not hiding the membranous hind wings.
+The male of Oedemera nobilis, as in most Oedemera species, possesses hind femora that are very swollen, whereas in the female the femora are thin; the elytra are strongly narrowed towards the apexes, not hiding the membranous hind wings.
 It is bright green, frequently with a golden or coppery shine; some individuals are blue or violaceous.
 It can only be confused with Oedemera flavipes (which does not live in the British Isles), from which it differs by its colour, as well as by the long white pubescence on the head, pronotum and hind tibiae of males.

 Biology and ecology

 Oedemera nobilis is abundant in spring on several flower species; the males are very conspicuous by their swollen femora and bright green colour.
 It feeds on pollen and nectar of Asteraceae, Cyperaceae, Convolvulaceae, Cruciferae, Dipsacaceae, Scrophulariaceae, Poaceae, Papaveraceae, Plantaginaceae, Rosaceae, Rubiaceae and Apiaceae.
 The larvae develop on dry stems of Spartium and Cirsium.